amirhossein-ka/go-api-todolist/README.md

 - Insert a new task
   - Route: `host:8000/api/v1/craete/`
-  - Desription: send a json request with these fields:
+  - Desription: send a JSON request with these fields:
   ```json
     {
       "name": "name of task",